-Transplanting gene into injured hearts creates biological pacemakersJuly 16th, 2014 in Cardiology /
+Transplanting gene into injured hearts creates biological pacemakersJuly 16, 2014 in Medicine & Health / Cardiology

 Cardiologists at the Cedars-Sinai Heart Institute have developed a minimally invasive gene transplant procedure that changes unspecialized heart cells into "biological pacemaker" cells that keep the heart steadily beating.